-Step 3 Step 3 - Screening for Potential Impacts Yes No Reference ~ Destruction of any, or part of any, significant heritage attribute or feature.
-Excavations during Project construction may result in the discovery of archaeological resources.
-Archaeological assessments will be conducted to determine potential.
-Potential heritage resources will be determined as per the requirements of the Ministry of Culture. ~ Alteration that is not sympathetic, or is incompatible, with the historic fabric or appearance. ~ Shadows created that alter the appearance of a heritage attribute or change the visibility of a natural feature or plantings, such as a garden. ~ Isolation of a heritage attribute from its surrounding environment, context or a significant relationship. ~ Direct or indirect obstruction of significant views or vistas from, within, or to a built and natural feature. ~ A change in land use such as rezoning a battlefield from open space to residential use, allowing new development or site alteration to fill in the formerly open spaces.
-Current land use will be discontinued within the Project footprint.
-Installation of the Project will result in a change to the local landscape. ~ Land disturbances such as a change in grade that alters soils and drainage patterns that adversely affect an archaeological resource.
-Reductions in soil quality/loss of soils as a result of accidental spills, erosion, soil compaction during construction.
-Archaeological assessments have been conducted to determine potential.
+Step 3 Step 3 - Screening for Potential Impacts Yes No Reference ✓ Destruction of any, or part of any, significant heritage attribute or feature. ✓ Alteration that is not sympathetic, or is incompatible, with the historic fabric or appearance. ✓ Shadows created that alter the appearance of a heritage attribute or change the visibility of a natural feature or plantings, such as a garden. ✓ Isolation of a heritage attribute from its surrounding environment, context or a significant relationship. ✓ Direct or indirect obstruction of significant views or vistas from, within, or to a built and natural feature.
+A change in land use such as rezoning a battlefield from open space to residential use, allowing new development or site alteration to fill in the formerly open spaces. ~ Land disturbances such as a change in grade that alters soils and drainage patterns that adversely affect an archaeological resource.
+Though there are no known archaeological resources, there may be a reduction in soil quality/loss of soils as a result of accidental spills, erosion, soil compaction during construction.
+Also, surface water quality of two tributaries of Grants Creek could be impaired due to contamination from accidental spills or increased turbidity due to erosion during construction.
+Excavations may result in a decrease in the local availability of groundwater due to dewatering.
+In addition, groundwater may also be impaired by contamination due to accidental spills, or changes in ground water recharge.